 So while Grimes rolled out the proverbial red carpet for Clinton, she had a different view of campaigning with President Barack Obama.

 "I speak for myself, don't need any other surrogate to do that for me," she told NBC News last week when asked about a potential Obama visit.
 "I stand in stark contrast to the president, of his ideas and platforms."

-Clinton’s first campaign trip of the 2014 cycle isn't just a chance to boost Grimes, Senate Majority Leader Mitch McConnell's Democratic adversary.
+Clinton's first campaign trip of the 2014 cycle isn't just a chance to boost Grimes, Senate Minority Leader Mitch McConnell's Democratic adversary.
 It's a re-connection with a state with a cultural kinship to Arkansas, the home that vaunted him to political rock star status.

 And it's another occasion to connect with a political family he's cultivated in Kentucky since the 1980s.

 Family friendship runs deep

 "I'd be here if she was at five percent in the polls," Clinton told the crowd in Louisville.

 That's not just about Grimes, who calls him a "mentor and counselor," but about her father - longtime friend Jerry Lundergan.